Note the pipe operator in this

 We can change the layer type (if possible) for every interval in the

-path by simply calling layers()
+path by simply calling layers() together with arguments for

 the end-points for the path.
 For instance, suppose we now wanted